DomBennett/CladeDynamics/README.md

 1. Read in parameters from [`parameters/`](https://github.com/DomBennett/Project-EDBMM/tree/master/parameters)
 2. Model trees according to parameters in `run.R`
 3. Calculate tree shape statistics

-**clade.R**

-This phase takes results from `run.R` and continues the simulation of trees with the same parameters while recording trees at set time points in order to generate clade sizes through time.

-1. Simulate clades

 **Analysis**